Karnachandu15/Digital-Forensics---Lab-Experiments/Experiment-6.md

 ## Conclusion
 The Sleuth Kit proves to be an essential tool in digital forensics investigations, providing detailed insights into file systems and enabling investigators to recover and analyze digital evidence effectively.
 Through this experiment, we gained practical experience in using various Sleuth Kit commands and understanding their application in real-world forensic scenarios.

-[Note: Please add actual screenshots of your experiment execution in the designated places marked with "Insert Screenshot" tags]